Project-Herophilus/DataSynthesis/DataTier-APIs/Node-APIs/README.md

 ## Linux
 Depending on your flavor of Linux you will find the needed downloads https://nodejs.org/en/download/ or within your Linux implementation.

-# Node
-We always prefer to be very close to the latest Node and Project releases as their are constant performance and security enhancements occuring within the technology.

 ### Updating packages
 From command line at the project directory level or within IDE (depending upon capabilities of IDE) simply run: